-Microchip and rabies clinics are held on the first and third Sunday of every month from 12-4PM.
+Microchip and rabies clinics are held on the first Sunday of every month from 12-4PM.

 CLINICS ARE APPOINTMENT ONLY!